Selling a House with a Squatter in Michigan: Understanding the Challenges

 How Does Michigan Law Handle Squatters, And What Legal Actions Can I Take?

 Michigan law requires owners to prove squatters lack legal permission to stay.
-You can file a court complaint to start eviction.
+You can file a court complaint to start the eviction.
 Document all interactions and gather evidence to support your case.

 Are There Tips For Selling A Property With Difficult Occupants, Like Tenants Or Squatters?